andidprastyo/Data-Analyst-Projects/README.md

-# Data Analyst Projects
+# Data Science Projects

-📊 This repository contains a collection of Data Analyst projects showcasing various aspects of data analysis and manipulation.
+📊 This repository contains a collection of Data Science projects showcasing various aspects of data analysis and manipulation.

 ## Table of Contents